lupyuen/lupyuen.github.io/src/auto.md

 sudo remote-bl602/scripts/test.sh
 ```

-(Someday we should fix the GPIO and UART permissions, so we don't need superuser access)
+(Alternatively we may set the GPIO and UART permissions, so we don't need superuser access)

 Auto Flash and Test on #BL602 the latest #NuttX Build ...
 Yep it works! 🎉